 Use the links below to explore the full story of the Romey's tragic deaths.

-(Scheduled Release: Spring 2020) This 20 minute film about the lynching and murder of Nola and Hasna Romey includes visuals, expert testimony, and the perspective of family members left grappling with a tragic legacy.
+(Scheduled Release: February 2020) This 30 minute film about the lynching and murder of Nou'la and Hasna Romey includes visuals, expert testimony, and the perspective of family members left grappling with a tragic legacy.

 Primary Source Archive

 Search through newspaper accounts, letters to Florida's governor, and other primary sources directly related to the Romey's case.